qinenergy/adanet/README.md

 # ADA-Net
-Code for Semi-Supervised Learning by Augmented Distribution Alignment
+Repository for Semi-Supervised Learning by Augmented Distribution Alignment (Under review, 2019) We will upload the code soon.